 Learn the trade and languages

 You probably picked a few HTML classes in college, learned Ruby on Rails, or even dabbled with Java but web design and development is a field that requires the knowledge of more than one or two programming languages.
 Basically, this means that the more programming languages and technologies you have mastered, the more projects you can work on.
-Learning as many programming technologies and languages should be the first and most important step in your journey of becoming a successful web developer.
+Learning as many programming technologies and languages should be the first and most important step in your journey to become a freelance web developer.

 Some of the hottest web development and programming languages on the market today include the following:

-- Ruby on Rails – This is an open source web application framework that uses the Ruby programming technology.
+This is an open source web application framework that uses the Ruby programming technology.
 It is currently in high demand by startups across the world.
-Learn more about Ruby on Rails

-- Swift – This is Apple’s latest programming language used to create apps that can run very fast.
-Learn more about Swift
+This is Apple’s latest programming language used to create apps that can run very fast.

 Your goal at this stage should be to focus on acquiring knowledge and skills in emerging technologies since web design is an ever-evolving industry.

-As a freelancer, your skills and portfolio mean more than a fancy university degree.
+As a freelance web developer, your skills and portfolio mean more than a fancy university degree.
 While certifications are great to have, most clients only care about your ability to deliver high-quality work more than the time that you spent at MIT.
 The web design industry is ever-changing so the courses you learned at college may be outdated by the time you hit the market.
-That’s why you need to develop your skills on the latest trends in the industry.
+That’s why you need to develop your skills on the latest trends in the industry in order to become a successful freelance web developer.

-As a freelancer, you are not just a web developer but a business person too.
+As a freelance web developer, you are not just a simple worker but a business person too.
 Arm yourself with business management skills such as business planning, customer care, marketing, and taxes just to mention a few.

 Invest in the best tools and equipment